Sink your teeth into Japan’s culinary capital

 See the sights

 Osaka isn’t all just about hedonistic experiences – you’ll find plenty of traditional culture and sights to keep you busy.
 Osaka Castle is one of the city’s most popular attractions and one of Japan’s most beautiful buildings.
 It’s worth setting aside a few hours to explore.
 For traditional culture, take in a bunraku performance before visiting Buddhist temples and shrines, and fascinating museums and galleries.
 Family-friendly attractions include the huge aquarium and Universal Studios where kids can explore everything from the Wizarding World of Harry Potter to Super Nintendo World.

 If Osaka’s neon nights start to wear on you a bit, you can always escape to traditional Kyoto for the day.
-The two cities are connected by rail and the trip takes just over an hour.
+The two cities are connected by rail and the trip takes as little as half an hour.
 See the famous golden Kinkakuji temple, the red gates of Fushimi-Inaritaisha and the bamboo walks of Arashiyama and be back in time for dinner.

 Distance to city centre 50km

 Taxi The trip to central Osaka takes around 50 minutes and costs about JPY ¥16,000.
 There’s a surcharge of JPY ¥2500 for late-night fares.

 Train The Nankai Express Rapit takes around 35 minutes to get to Namba Station and costs JPY ¥1450.
 Nankai Airport Express trains take about 10 minutes longer and cost JPY ¥920.

 The JR Haruka Kansai-Airport Express departs twice an hour and takes around 30 minutes to get to Tennoji Station; it costs JPY ¥1710.
 More frequent JR Kansai Airport rapid trains take 50 minutes and cost JPY ¥1060.